 The Texas Redbud tree has a lot going for it.
 Planting near your home is great because its roots won’t mess things up.
 This tree can handle hot weather and dry soil, so it’s cool if you forget to water it sometimes.

-The best part is when spring comes around because this guy pops out pretty pink flowers.
+The best part is when spring comes around because this guy pops out pink flowers.
 Plus, having a cool-looking tree like this can increase your place’s worth!

 7. Yaupon Holly